- Home

 Starlink is fully operational in Spain and has been since late 2022.
 For most nomads in Spanish cities or even medium-sized towns, Starlink is unnecessary — the fiber and mobile infrastructure is simply too good to justify the cost.
 But there are specific situations where it makes sense.

-• Rural fincas and cortijos: If you are renting a countryside property in Andalusia, Extremadura, or inland Castilla without fiber access, Starlink can deliver 50-150 Mbps where ADSL might give you 5-10 Mbps.
+- Rural fincas and cortijos: If you’re renting a countryside property in Andalusia, Extremadura, or inland Castilla without fiber access, Starlink can deliver 50-150 Mbps where ADSL might give you 5-10 Mbps.

-• Van life and overland travel: Starlink’s Roam plan works across all of Spain and the EU, making it ideal for campervan nomads exploring the Spanish countryside.
+- Van life and overland travel: Starlink’s Roam plan works across Spain and the EU — solid option for campervan nomads exploring the countryside.

 Pricing